getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/github-enterprise.md

     [{% asset github-e-configure.png %}]({% asset github-e-configure.png @path %})

-7. Add any repositories from which you want to collect commit data.
+7. Add any repositories that you want to collect commit data from.
 Note: Make sure you have given Sentry access to these repositories in GitHub in the previous steps.

     [{% asset github-e-add-repo.png %}]({% asset github-e-add-repo.png @path %})